warmana/cloudant-docs-fork/source/includes/guides/_querying.md

 authentication to get the token and then use the session token to authenticate.
 Otherwise, requests will take longer because the service will need to verify your credentials at each step.

-The following code sets up a few variables to authenticate to Cloudant.
+The following code contains all we need for the initial connection to Cloudant.
+It sets up variables for the credentials and the base URL of a Cloudant account and it sets some defaults parameters for curl.
 If you don't have an account yet, you can [sign up](https://console.ng.bluemix.net/catalog/services/ibm-graph/) and copy your credentials into the script.
-You can also use the 'docs-playground' account, if you don't want to replicate the data into your own account.
+You can also use the 'docs-playground' account, if you don't want to use your own account.

 Once the variables are set, the script sends a request to the [`/_session` endpoint](api.html#authentication).
-The response contains your session token in the `SET-COOKIE` header, which curl stores in `cookie.txt`.
+The response contains your session token in the `SET-COOKIE` header, which curl stores in `cookie.txt` and which we'll use for authentication in subsequent requests.

 We use [jq](https://stedolan.github.io/jq/) to parse and display the JSON response.